Configuration Guide

 Service Configuration (config.json)

-Defines service parameters and the available tools in JSON format.
+Defines service parameters, process supervision, and available tools in JSON format.

 {